 The 5th Avenue Awards honors outstanding achievement in high school musical theater and celebrates the hard work and dedication students and educators put forth to make their school productions a success.
 This program was created to shine the spotlight on musical theater similarly to the way sports are regularly celebrated in schools.

-To remember past honorees, please click on the date listed below to see a full list from that Awards year
+To remember past honorees, please click on the date below to see a full list from that Awards year.

 The 5th Avenue Awards: Honoring High School Musical Theater is proudly sponsored by Wells Fargo with additional support from Alaska Airlines.